0xJhinkz/drosera-manager/README.md

 2. Configure your settings (RPC URL, private key, etc.)
 3. The script creates embedded Foundry template with proper structure
 4. Builds and deploys your trap contract
+5. Automatically registers operators to your trap during deployment
-5. Updates `drosera.toml` with your configuration
+6. Updates `drosera.toml` with your configuration and operator addresses

 ### Discord Cadet Role Setup
 1. Select option **3** from the main menu